-- Bile is produced in hepatocytes and flows as follows: - hepatocyte canaliculi → canals of Hering → bile ductules → interlobular bile ducts → larger bile ducts → duodenum - Injury or obstruction at any point along biliary flow can lead to cholestasis histopathology
+- Bile is produced in hepatocytes and flows as follows: - hepatocyte canaliculi → canals of Hering → bile ductules → interlobular bile ducts → larger bile duct → duodenum - Injury or obstruction at any point along biliary flow can lead to cholestasis histopathology

-- accumulation of bile pigment within the hepatic parenchyma. - Rupture of canaliculi leads to extravasation of bile, which is quickly phagocytosed by Kupffer cells. - feathery degeneration: - Droplets of bile pigment accumulate within hepatocytes, give them foamy appearance b.
-Neonatal Cholestasis
+- accumulation of bile pigment within the hepatic parenchyma. - Rupture of canaliculi leads to extravasation of bile, which is quickly phagocytosed by Kupffer cells. - feathery degeneration: - Droplets of bile pigment accumulate within hepatocytes, give them foamy appearance